spdx/spdx-3-model/model/AI/Classes/EnergyConsumption.md

 ## Summary

-A class for describing the energy consumption incurred by an AI model. throughout its lifecycle.
+A class for describing the energy consumption incurred by an AI model in different stages of its lifecycle.

 ## Description